Distraction of Greece aside, is all well with the world economy?

 In the euro zone, European Central Bank President Mario Draghi has promised rock-bottom interest rates for the foreseeable future and pledged to see through the bank's monthly 60 billion euro asset purchases until September next year.

 In Asia, China's policymakers are struggling to contain stock market mayhem that could still undermine attempts to reverse a growth slowdown.
-The central bank is now set to pump $48 billion (30.7 billion pounds) into the country's biggest lender.
+The central bank is now set to pump $48 billion into the country's biggest lender.

-Japan is still embarked on a massive quantitative easing asset-buying programme and has just cut its growth outlook.
+Japan is still embarked on a massive quantitative easing asset-buying program and has just cut its growth outlook.

 Elsewhere, countries as diverse as Sweden, South Korea, Guatemala and Azerbaijan have cut rates over the past three to four weeks.
 Group of Seven economy Canada, Washington's closest developed trading partner, surprised by easing this past Thursday.